Percent Change Estimation in Large Scale Online Experiments: Methodology

 where $\hat{\mu}_j $ is the ordinary least squares estimate of $\mu_j$, $\hat{\tau}_j$ is the ordinary least squares estimate of the standard deviation of the residuals, and $s_{0,j}^2$ is the sample variance in the pre-period for group $j$, where $j = c,t$.
 Note that $\hat{\mu}_j = \hat{\mu}_j(\bm{x}_j, \bm{y}_j, \mu_0)$ and $\hat{\tau}_j = \hat{\tau}_j(\bm{x}_j, \bm{y}_j, \mu_0)$, since they are estimates of a simple linear regression with dependent variable $y_{i,j}$ and independent variable equal to $x_{i,j} - \mu_0$.

-Similar to the pre-period mean, the distributions of the means of the control group and the treatment group are discretized based on their quantiles.
-Given a discrete approximation of the pre-period mean, the two distributions are conditionally independent, and their joint distributions can be approximated by the cross product of the two discrete approximations.
+As described in \eqref{eq:disc} , the distributions of the means of the control group and the treatment group are discretized based on their quantiles.
+Given the pre-period mean, the two distributions are conditionally independent, and their joint distributions can be approximated by the cross product of the two discrete approximations.